justinjiajia/cloud_security/labs/lab_6_1.md

 <br>

-### Task 3.5 Check the alarm status and details in the CloudWatch console.
+### Task 3.5 Check the alarm status and details in the CloudWatch console (Optional)

 1. In the navigation pane, expand *Alarms*, and then choose *All alarms*.